Saturday, January 14, 2023

-Hosts and Artist-Instructors: Ashley Barret and Michael Burns, Professors of Bassoon and Oboe at UNCG
+Hosts/Artist-Instructors: Ashley Barret and Michael Burns, Professors of Oboe and Bassoon at UNCG

-This is a really great event to come learn reed-making and adjusting, play some great double-reed chamber music and get to work with some AMAZING faculty members on the UNCG campus!
+This is a really great event to come learn more about the double reed instruments, play some games and have fun and get to work with some AMAZING Guest Artists and UNCG Faculty members!

 - Clinics on breathing, tone production, fingerings, reedmaking and adjusting for oboe and bassoon

-- Masterclasses with Guest Artists: Robert Barris, Ben Hoadley, Jack Harel, and Hosts: Michael Burns, and Ashley Barret
+- Masterclasses with Euridice Alvarez, Ann Shoemaker, Michael Burns, and Ashley Barret

 - Faculty Recital